Todeb-Net-Bootcamp/odev-1-mhmmdklc/README.md

 "dotnet new sln -n WebAPI"

-* for link beetwen and webapi
+* for link beetwen solution and webapi

 "Dotnet sln add WebAPI"